rm4-25/FL-Sounds2/index.md

 **Kathy Rubio (she/her) - Hollywood Soundcatcher**

 Kathy [(email)](mailto:kxr737@miami.edu) is a PhD student in the Department of Modern Languages and Literatures at University of Miami, specializing in Francophone sociolinguistics and cultural studies in France's Outre-mer.
-Kathy is the founder of a small travel and language learning company, and she is currently collaborating on a book project on ethical tourism in the Caribbean.
+Kathy is the founder of a small travel and language learning company, and she is currently collaborating on a book project on tourism in the Caribbean.

 ### Team Workflow Table